|

 if 'nature' was left unaided.

-This range of seed mixture is ideal for those concerned with encouraging wildlife and local biodiversity as
+This range of seed mixture is ideal for thoseconcerned with encouraging wildlife and local biodiversity as

 the plants will attract species suited to the ecology.